docknetwork/api-docs/source/index.html.md

 `GET /dids/{did}`

 The process of learning the DID Document of a DID is called DID resolution, and the tool that resolves is called the resolver.

-This is an operation to resolves a specific DID into a DID document.
+Dock supports DID resolvers for resolving DIDs and Dock will return the DID document that contains DID id as fully qualified, eg. `did:dock:5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW`

 <h3 id="get-did-parameters">Parameters</h3>

 |Name|In|Type|Required|Description|
 |---|---|---|---|---|
 |did|path|[DID](#schemadid)|true|represents a specific DID|

-An example Dock DID: `did:dock:5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW`

 > Example responses